 Alleviation of Breast Implant Illness

 While most women choose to remove their implants for cosmetic reasons or to repair a damaged implant, some women want to part ways with their implants to preserve their long-term health.
-Breast implants are safe.
-But some women experience troublesome side effects that are assumed to be linked to the implants.
+Although many women experience no problems with their breast implants, some women experience troublesome side effects that are assumed to be linked to the implants.